NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``clothes_dryer_efficiency``
      - false
      - lb/kWh
-     - Double
+     - String
      - auto
      - The efficiency of the clothes dryer.
-If not provided, the OS-HPXML default (see `HPXML Clothes Dryer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-dryer>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Clothes Dryer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-dryer>`_) is used.
    * - ``clothes_dryer_vented_flow_rate``
      - false
      - CFM
-     - Double
+     - String
      - auto
      - The exhaust flow rate of the vented clothes dryer.
-If not provided, the OS-HPXML default (see `HPXML Clothes Dryer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-dryer>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Clothes Dryer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-dryer>`_) is used.

 Options
 *******